-Dry eye syndrome (keratoconjunctivitis sicca) occurs when the tear glands do not produce enough tears, causing your eyes to feel itchy, scratchy, and irritated.
+Dry eye syndrome (keratoconjunctivitis sicca) occurs when the tear glands do not make enough tears or when too many tears evaporate from the surface of your eye.
+This causes your eyes to feel itchy, scratchy, and irritated.
 It is more common in older adults and in those with autoimmune diseases, such as arthritis.

-Wearing contact lenses and smoking cigarettes may increase your risk for dry eye syndrome.
-Dry eyes also may be caused by certain medications, such as diuretics, antihistamines, decongestants, and antidepressants.
+Wearing contact lenses may increase your risk for dry eye syndrome.
+Dry eyes also may be caused by certain medicines, such as antidepressants, antihistamines, and diuretics.

 To learn more visit Healthwise.org